PundarikakshNTripathi/LumaSort-Engine/README.md

 **Cause:** Very large images (5000x3000+) generate hundreds of thousands of particles.
 **Note:** This is expected behavior - the engine caps at 800px for images to maintain performance.

+### Vertical black lines on Intel HD graphics
+**Cause:** Fixed point size rendering causes gaps between particles on certain GPU/resolution combinations.
+**Status:** Fixed in v1.0.1.
+If you see this issue, ensure you're running the latest version.

 ---

 ## License